denoland/deno/docs/tools/debugger.md

 ```

 Open `chrome://inspect` and click `Inspect` next to target:

 ![chrome://inspect](../images/debugger1.png)

-It might take a few seconds after opening the devtools for all modules to load.
+It might take a few seconds after opening the devtools to load all modules.

 ![Devtools opened](../images/debugger2.png)

 You might notice that Devtools paused execution on the first line of
 `_constants.ts` instead of `file_server.ts`.
 This is an expected behavior and is
-caused by the way ES modules are evaluated by V8 - because `_contants.ts` is
+caused by the way ES modules are evaluated by V8 (`_contants.ts` is left-most,
-left-most, bottom-most dependency of `file_server.ts` is it evaluated first.
+bottom-most dependency of `file_server.ts` so it is evaluated first).

 At this point all source code is available in the Devtools, so let's open up
 `file_server.ts` and add a breakpoint there; go to "Sources" pane and expand the